-Only a year later, in 2016, it was John’s turn to pass on five goats.
+Only a year later, in 2016, it was John’s turn to share five goats.
 He says, “I was really excited because I was also helped, and I needed to help another family.”

-After John and other families shared goats in 2016, the Pass On program expanded into a new zone with 243 goats for families in need.
+After John and other families shared goats in 2016, the program expanded into a new zone with 243 goats for families in need.

 Passing on to a hungry family